 In the same pan, add 1 tablespoon oil again and put in the Gobhi florets.
-Stir fry them till light colour change.
-Remove these too and keep aside.
+Stir fry them until the light color change.
+Remove these and keep aside.

 Again, add 1 tablespoon oil in the same pan and put in the chopped onion.
-Cook till soft.
+Cook until soft.

-Add in the cumin seeds, ginger, turmeric powder, hing, garlic pods, green chilly and curry leaves.
+Add the cumin seeds, ginger, turmeric powder, hing, garlic pods, green chilly and curry leaves.

 Let the cumin seeds and curry leaves splutter.
 Put in the chopped tomatoes and cover with a lid.

 In about 5 minutes, they will turn soft.
 Season with salt, hing, red chilli powder, garam masala powder, haldi, coriander powder, kasuri Methi.